AmbiqAI/heartkit/docs/arrhythmia/methods.md

 ---

-## <span class="sk-h2-span">Feature Extraction</span>
+## <span class="sk-h2-span">Feature Sets</span>

+### ECG Signal

-The arrhythmia classification models is trained directly on single channel ECG data.
-No feature extraction is performed.
-However, we do preprocess the data by applying a bandpass filter to remove noise followed by downsampling.
+The model is trained directly on single channel ECG data.
+No feature extraction is performed other than applying a bandpass filter to remove noise followed by downsampling.
+The signal is then normalized by subtracting the mean and dividing by the standard deviation.

----

-## <span class="sk-h2-span">Feature Normalization</span>

-The filtered ECG signals are normalized by subtracting the mean and dividing by the standard deviation.
 We also add a small epsilon value to the standard deviation to avoid division by zero.

+### HR/HRV Metrics

+From either ECG or PPG signals, we identify the R peaks (or systolic peaks) and compute a variety of heart rate (HR) and heart rate variability (HRV) metrics from the inter-beat intervals (IBI).

 ---